Nahal Kziv and the ruins of Montfort Castle

 -

 You will soon come to more fortress ruins.
 Go to the far end of the ruins to another observation area for more fantastic views.
-Take the nearby red-marked metal steps and this path will descend around the fortress.
+Take the nearby red-marked metal steps and this path will descend around the fortress towards the valley.

 -